cyanogilvie/resolve/doc/resolve.md

 order and precedence of sources like the hosts file and DNS.

-This package is designed as a thin layer around the POSIX standard function getaddrinfo (and the GNU async extension getaddrinfo_a), so a lot of their dynamics show through in the names of flags and protocols and such.
-A good companion to this document is the man page for getaddrinfo(3).
+This package is designed as a thin layer around the POSIX standard function getaddrinfo (and the GNU async extension getaddrinfo_a) and getnameinfo, so a lot of their dynamics show through in the names of flags and protocols and such.
+A good companion to this document is the man pages for getaddrinfo(3) and getnameinfo(3).

 # COMMANDS